The main protagonist, Jamie Graham, is a high-society British boy.

 Possessing rich spiritual awareness and wisdom, he tells his mother that God played tennis in his dream.

-Therefore, he doesn’t need a belief in God, he simply knows that he exists.
+Therefore, he doesn’t need a belief in God; he knows that he exists.

 Further, separated from his parents, Jamie tries to survive in the new situation.